ZhirenXu/OSU_Library_Metadata_Scraper/README.md

    OSU library has its digital collection repository, mainly contain scanned collections.
 This tool aim at scraping metadata from these records.

 ### Changelog
-   Add data sanitization for all fields
+   Add data sanitation for all fields

 ### Prerequisites
    Run in Windows10 environment.